 Painters, carpenters,engineers, riggers and all together willing helpers to join us.

 Accommodation will be on-board Vendia.
-We have a single a double and a family cabin.
-When the boat is on the hard we will rent an apartment and all move ashore.
+We have a three berth ensuite cabin.
 We live as an extended family unit and all muck in to make it work for all.
 Sometimes, depending on what work is in progress life can be more or less luxurious.

 As I've already mentioned swimming, snorkeling, sailing, fishing and just hanging out on the beach are always popular.
-We have a sailing dinghy which is perfectly capable of getting to the closer of the offlying islands around Tyrrell Bay and local boatmen can be hired to reach further afield, Union island and the famous Tobago cays are both easy day trips.
-A short.
-(1&1/2 hours) ferry trip gets one to Grenada a much larger island than Carriacou and great for a few days break from the dust and noise of the boatyard.
+We have a sailing dinghy which is perfectly capable of getting to the closer of the offlying islands and other bays on the south coast of Grenada.
+The bus service is frequent and very cheap allowing access to all that Grenada has to offer.

 Limited internet access